-7. Use Clean Master To Cool Down Your Phone
+7. Use Cooling Master To Cool Down Your Phone

-Clean Master is an amazing Android app that offers all the features you need to minimize resource usage and cool down your phone.
-It has a cooler option that automatically detects phone heating up and prompt you to press the button to cool it down.
+Cooling Master is an amazing Android app that offers all the features you need to minimize resource usage and cool down your phone.
+It has a cooler option that automatically detects phone heating up and prompts you to press the button to cool it down.
 This feature will automatically find apps that are overheating the phone and stop them.

 Older phones can start overheating due to their components getting worn out.
-You don’t have many options to fix overheating issue in such phones, although you can still get more life by using the phone efficiently.
-Somethings you can do to stop phone from overheating includes:
+You don’t have many options to fix overheating issues in such phones, although you can still get more life by using the phone efficiently.
+Somethings you can do to stop the phone from overheating includes:

 - Continuous use of Wi-Fi can heat up the phone.
 Turn off Wi-Fi every now and then when you are not using to ease things up.

-- Refrain from using resource hungry apps.
-DU Phone Cooler app can help find resource hungry apps that may be causing overheating and let you disable or uninstall them.
+- Refrain from using resource-hungry apps.
+Cooling Master app can help find resource-hungry apps that may be causing overheating and let you disable or uninstall them.

 - Turn off vibration (of any kind) if it isn’t necessary.

-- Turn down brightness, more brightness mean more pressure on battery; and it is bad for your eyes as well.
+- Turn down the brightness, more brightness means more pressure on battery; and it is bad for your eyes as well.

 - If your phone storage is too close to full, then delete some of the data.
 More data slows down the phone and also contributes to heating.

-- Don’t go overboard with widgets, only use the one that are necessary.
+- Don’t go overboard with widgets, only use the ones that are necessary.
 Widgets use resources to update information in real-time.